FlynntKnapp/django-02-admin-documentation-generator/process/02_add_django_admindocs.md

         ```

 1. If there is already a `User`, there should be, the `User` account you are using right now.
-    * There is probably a `User` account with the following attributes:
+    * There is probably a `User` account (if you used the provided `createsuperuser` command above) with the following attributes:
         * Username: `admin`
         * Email address: `admin@email.app`
         * ID: `1`